 Though it probably seems like a pricey investment right now, making the choice to pay for rehab may be one of the best decisions you'll ever make in your life.
 By giving yourself the opportunity to get sober, you open the door to a world of possibilities you may have never imagined like:

 The possibilities really are endless.
-And at Northpoint Evergreen Bellevue, we'd love to help make these possibilities a reality for you.
+And at Northpoint the Evergreen, we'd love to help make these possibilities a reality for you.

 Our nationally accredited Intensive Outpatient Program in Bellevue, Washington has everything you need to kick your addiction and craft the new, healthier drug-free life you've always imagined.
 We provide an empirically based program built on the latest in addiction research and catered to meet your specific needs- all in a brand-new, modern facility that's comfortable, inviting, and clean.